 Students must audition and be accepted to study the Modern Dance BFA or Modern Dance minor.

 The Student Experience

 For a more enriching academic experience, consider completing an internship or joining a dance organization.
-Students may participate in the Performing Dance Company, the Salt Dance Fest, or Grey Matters: Dance for Parkinson’s to enhance their performance skills.
+Students may participate in the Performing Dance Company or the Salt Dance Fest, to enhance their performance skills.
 Additional degree enrichment is available in the form of research projects and study abroad programs.
 Outside of the classroom, be sure to network and plan for your future by joining ArtsForce, a student-led initiative to offer workshops, events, and career advice to College of Fine Arts majors and minors.
 Students interested in leadership opportunities in Dance can join the School of Dance Student Advisory Committee.

 Graduates of the Modern Dance program are well-prepared for a variety of careers in the arts.
 Alumni have gone on to work as dancers, choreographers, artistic directors, teachers, videographers, and administrators.
 Your skills can be applied to jobs both in the United States and abroad, allowing you the flexibility to travel or live nearly anywhere as you pursue an exciting career in dance.
 Students who continue their studies at the graduate level can become university professors; with additional certification, you can also find work as a dance therapist.